johnjago/johnjago.com/content/about.md

 ## Contact

 Want to say hello?
 I’d be happy to hear from you!
-You can send an email to jc@johnjago.com.
+Send an email to jc@johnjago.com.

 ## Elsewhere